johan-franco/csc215/Notes/Chap6.md

 - RBUFF (10): Reads an entire line of console input.
 This would be used for console programs.
 - CRDYF (11): We can use this to check for an event, specifically input.
 Paired with a JMP, JNC, CALL it could be used to create a conditiona loop
 - RRDRF(3): If we take input from a different device like a card reader, we can use this to read the info and then act accordingly given the information.
-- WPUNF (4): We liekly won't use this function as we don't need to write to any punch device.
+- WPUNF (4): We likely won't use this function as we don't need to write to any punch device.

 ### Disk Access Functions:

 - OPENF (15) and CLOSEF (16): In order to manipulate the files we need to first open them and after we are done we need to close them.
 - READF (20) and WRITF (21): Reads and writes from disk, so we could use this to take files as input and directly change a file if necessary.
 This could be especially useful if we we create an output file and later need to modify it in the program.
 - MAKEF (22): Creates a new file, could be used to store output data.
+- DELEF (19): Could be useful if we created a temporary file for whatever reason and then need to delete it at the end of the program.
+- FINDF (17): Useful if we need a specific file to read, use for input, or output.